StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 ---

 # The Need for micro Payments
 I will dive into this more in some other article but to quickly highlight on this.
-With mass adoption and digital assets/information/services increasing in value over time there is a need to build monetization into this products.
-The problem though is that these services and information have a model of pay as you go or requires a small amount of payment.
+With mass adoption and digital assets/information/services increasing in value over time there is a need for fast/native monetization into this products.
+Also these services and information have a model of pay as you go and generally requires a small amount of payment.
 To build this type of payment model we have to reduce the payment cost/time for the user and the merchant.
 A fricton free low cost micropayment is required for the upcoming digital world we will be living in.
 Some examples can be newsletter, twitch streams.

 # Payment Channel
 In blockchain it cost a certain transaction fees to put a transaction on the blockchain.
 Also it is slow for example in bitcoin it takes 10mins for a new block to come up.
 Using bitcoin transaction for paying 1$ every 5 minute between you and some streaming,gaming service will cost you more in fees and will take time.

 To solve this we can create a payment channel where you lock your funds for some duration by publishing a transaction on blockchain.
-Now both parties know the amount is locked once locked the sender can give reciver a transaction relasing some amount from the locked transaction to the reciever.
+Now both parties know the amount is locked once locked the sender can give reciver a transaction off chain relasing some amount from the locked transaction to the reciever.

 # 1 Way Channel
-The gist of 1 way transaction is that you lock the sender transaction for a given period of time and you share signed transaction sending from that output to the reciver off chain.
+The gist of 1 way transaction is that you lock the sender transaction for a given period of time.
+Then you share signed transaction sending from locked transaction output to the reciver off chain.

 You can define this as 3 function